jasonfsmitty/krach/readme.md

 ## AHF

 For the most part, `krach.py` tries to be a general-purpose KRACH calculator. with all the knobs exposed as command line options.
 This made it quick to try out different settings to more closely mimic the AHF rankings.
-The `ahf.sh` wrapper will default to the settings that best match the AHF rankings.
+The `ahf.py` wrapper will default to the settings that I believe best matches the AHF rankings.

 The following sections discuss some unknowns about how AHF implements KRACH.

 ### Shootouts

-The AHF website and KRACH documents do not detail how shootouts are weighted.
-I tried reaching out to the AHF, and according to the response I got back shootouts are treated as a normal win/loss, no partial credit for being tied through regulation.

-However, if I run this tool with that setup (i.e. `--shootout-win 1.0`) the KRACH rankings that get generated are pretty far off from what the AHF publishes.
-Through trial and error, this tool gets closest to the AHF results when it treats shootouts as a tie for both teams.
-Hence this is the default values in `krach.py` but can also be set via the command line with `--shootout-win 0.5`.
+In January 2023, I reached out to the AHF and they indicated that shootouts were treated as a normal win-loss for each team.
+This can be set with the `--shootout-win 1.0` command line option.
+However, running with that option produced results that were at odds with what the AHF was publishing.
+The only way I could get results close to the AHF published results was if this tool treated shootouts as a tie for both teams (i.e. `--shootout-win 0.5`).

+Fast-forward to mid-February, when somehow the AHF discovered they really were treating shootouts as ties.
+Rather than continue with this method for the last two weeks of the season, they changed the algorithm to match the original intent.

+This tool has been updated to match, treating shootouts as a regular win-loss.

 ### Handling Undefeated Teams

-The algorithm implemented by `krach.py` does not have any divide-by-zero concerns; therefore it does not require using fake ties or other schemes to avoid risk of divide-by-zero.
+This Bradley-Terry algorithm does not have any divide-by-zero concerns; therefore it does not require using fake ties or other schemes to avoid risk of divide-by-zero.
 For better comparison against algorithms that do, `krach.py` supports the `--fakes <N>` command line option; it will inject `<N>` fake ties per team.

 I reached out to the AHF asking how they deal with undefeated teams in their KRACH calculations, and all they said was that they have their own method to deal with it.